 1. Stock up on necessary medications

-For the remainder of the population, people may suffer from itchy eyes, sore throat, sinus issues and dry cough or sneezing so it is recommended to have medication to treat issues that may arise symptomatically.
+For the remainder of the population, people may suffer from itchy eyes, sore throat, sinus issues, and dry cough or sneezing.
+It is recommended to have medication to treat issues that may arise symptomatically.

 2. Prepare your home

 When high concentrations of Saharan Dust are present in the atmosphere, it is recommended to remain indoors.
-Thus, it is important to limit dust from entering your home.
-Try sealing doors as best as possible by placing mats at the entrances, keeping windows and other openings to your home closed.
+Thus, it is essential to limit dust from entering your home.
+Try sealing doors as best as possible by placing mats at the entrances and keeping windows and other openings to your home closed.

 If you live in a home or have a business with central heating and cooling, it is best to change air filters frequently during dust episodes.
 Investing in an air purifier is also recommended if you suffer from the effects of Saharan Dust.